programindfr/rataille/readme.md

-# rataille
+# Rataille
-rataille is an easy remote access tool made in c programming language.
+Rataille is an easy to use remote access tool made in C programming language.